The Future of Liberty

 David Keene (00:21:20):

 Part of it is all of this, the change in the parties began in the sixties and it began as the McGovern wing of the Democratic party began to take over, and they had been able to count on factory workers.
-Now we're talking mostly the Northeast and the upper Midwest.
+Now we’re talking mostly about the Northeast and the upper Midwest.
 And the pollster at that time called these people peripheral urban ethnics.
-What they meant were Polish, Italian Catholic, Irish Democrats who started to leak away and they were leaving and voting Republican, not because of the economics, but because they found the new Democratic party sort of culturally obnoxious.
+What they meant were Polish, Italian, Catholic, Irish Democrats who started to leak away and they were leaving and voting Republican, not because of the economics, but because they found the new Democratic party sort of culturally obnoxious.

 (00:22:03):